thycotic/ib-docs/cfg-util/general/index.md

 * Default: /bin/bash

-### Check All Domains

-This setting forces searches to halt if a domain being searched is offline.
-If this setting is disabled, such domains will be ignored and the search will continue on available domains.

-* Check All Domains unchecked by Default

 ### POSIX Data for Users

 Defines if User POSIX data to be defined by Active Directory before Users are able to login into the Linux/Unix Hosts.